matty-kun/DevLift/memory-bank/activeContext.md

 - Paused backend testing to update the Memory Bank.
 - Attempted multiple tests for Supabase authentication, including creating and running test scripts, but faced persistent errors with TypeScript file extensions and invalid credentials.
 - Edited package.json and other files to resolve issues, and provided guidance on creating a test user in Supabase Studio.
+- Removed fade-in animation and scrolling effects from src/index.css to fix rendering bugs.
+- Adjusted App.tsx for Flexbox layout to keep the footer at the bottom.
+- Addressed PostCSS errors in src/index.css by cleaning up comments and unnecessary code.

 ## Active Decisions